You want smart political talk without the meltdowns?

 What's going on?

-And I realized this is the first time in my life uh probably about eight or nine years ago I was uh down in South America fishing in Patagonia.
+And I realized this the first time in my life, probably about eight or nine years ago, I was down in South America fishing in Patagonia.

-And there was uh an uprising in Southern Patagonia to the point it was, you know, it was everything I saw on TV as a kid of burning cars and tires in the streets and throwing rocks and all that.
+And there was an uprising in southern Patagonia to the point that it was, you know, it was everything I saw on TV as a kid of burning cars and tires in the streets and throwing rocks and all that.

-But uh this went on for several days, and the government just turned the power off until everybody started to play nice again, and they turned the power back on.
+But this went on for several days, and the government just turned the power off until everybody started to play nice again and then they turned the power back on.

-And I don't people would think people realize the control that that comes with electricity, as it is now with vehicles.
+And I don't people would think people realize the control that comes with electricity.

-But with electricity, you're gonna have to charge that vehicle.
+But with electricity, you're going to have to charge that vehicle.

 Only 12% is from renewables.

-So it's coming from petroleum, gas and and uh oil.
+So it's coming from petroleum, gas, and oil.

 I mean, or coal.

-But more of what I'm talking about is control that comes with it.
+But more of what I'm talking about is the control that comes with it.

-Their ability to control, you know, first off, okay, you go charge your vehicle.
+Their ability to control, you know, first off, okay, go charge your vehicle.

-Now you're gonna have a charging card and you're only a large charge between these hours.
+Now you're going to have a charging card and you're only allowed to charge between these hours.

-If you want to plan a trip, you're gonna have to plan a trip between charging stations versus hey, if I want to drive somewhere where there's no fuel, I can load fuel in my vehicle and go there and come back.
+If you want to plan a trip, you're going to have to plan a trip between charging stations versus, hey, if I want to drive somewhere where there's no fuel, I can load fuel in my vehicle and go there and come back.

 And by the way, it's 20 grand more on average than a regular car.